Attorneys: Dog trainer charged with harassment

-An Oceanside dog trainer was charged Friday with harassing a man who posted a video appearing to show the trainer poking caged dogs with a stick, attorneys said.
+An Oceanside dog trainer was charged Friday with harassing a man who posted a video appearing to show the trainer poking a caged dog with a stick, attorneys said.

 Brian DeMartino, 45, was arraigned on a misdemeanor harassment charge Friday before Judge Scott Siller in First District Court in Hempstead, the Nassau County district attorney’s office said.

-Note: UPDATE: An investigation into a video that appeared to show an Oceanside man poking a caged dog with a stick has been closed without resulting in criminal charges, the Nassau County district attorney’s office said.